crazy-calypso/swarmBots/README.md

 * Will most likely use wifi module - ESP8266
 * ~~RF transcever most viable option and it has far lower power consumption than wifi e.g. 16mA vs 250mA~~
-* Tradoff is a lower datareate of about 2 Mbit/s
+* Tradoff is a lower datarate of about 2 Mbit/s

 ### Processing

-* Main borad - wireless communication, sensor data processing, user defined tasks,motor velocity, control of motors
+* Main borad - wireless communication, sensor data processing, user defined tasks, motor velocity, control of motors

 ### Power System